emacsmirror/bbcode-mode/README.md

 by Jason McBrayer and Xah Lee.

-How to install
+How To Install
 --------------

 We recommend installing from [MELPA][melpa].

-Otherwise, to install manually, all you need to do is place the file in your `load-path` and then add `(require 'bbcode-mode)` to your Emacs configuration file.
+Otherwise, to install manually, all you need to do is place `bbcode-mode.el` in your `load-path` and then add `(require 'bbcode-mode)` to your Emacs init file.

-How to report bugs
+How To Report Bugs
 ------------------

 Please use GitHub issues.

-Please include the version number which can be found in `M-x list-packages` output or at the top of `bbcode-mode.el`.
+Please include the package version number.
+It can be found in `M-x list-packages` output or at the top of `bbcode-mode.el`.
 If you have cloned the official Git repository, please state the commit hash of the version you are using.